 \section{Acknowledgments}

-We thank Mr. Lutao Dai for his initial exploration in the simulation study.
-The research is partially supported by the United States NSF Grant IIS-1741390 (Yang), the General Research Fund sponsored by the Research Grants Council in Hong Kong (Refs.
-17511716) (Xu), NSF China Grants 11771094, 11690013 and ``The Recruitment Program of Global Experts'' Youth Project (Xia), the Ministry of Science and Technology Major Project of China 2017YFC1310903, University of Hong Kong (HKU) Stanley Ho Alumni Challenge Fund, and HKU BRC Grant (Shen).
+\dyP{We sincerely thank the editor, associate editor, anonymous referees for their extremely insightful comments, which helped to improve the paper substantially.
+We thank Mr. Lutao Dai and Jianlong Shao for their help with the computationally intensive simulation study.
+We gratefully acknowledge the support from the United States NSF Grant IIS-1741390 (Yang), the GRF sponsored by the RGC in Hong Kong No. 17511716 (Xu) and No. 17301620 (Yang), Hong Kong CRF C7162-20G (Yang and Shen), } NSFC Grants 12022103, 11771094 and 11690013 (Xia), the Ministry of Science and Technology Major Project of China 2017YFC1310903, University of Hong Kong (HKU) Stanley Ho Alumni Challenge Fund, and HKU BRC Grant (Shen).